alexbypa/Csharp.Essentials.Extensions/README.md

 | **CSharpEssentials.LoggerHelper** | Provides logging helpers that leverage Serilog sinks to trace HTTP requests and responses:contentReference[oaicite:1]{index=1}. | [NuGet](https://www.nuget.org/packages/CSharpEssentials.LoggerHelper) |
 | **CSharpEssentials.LoggerHelper.Sink.MSSqlServer** | Adds an MSSQL sink for durable log storage. | [NuGet](https://www.nuget.org/packages/CSharpEssentials.LoggerHelper.Sink.MSSqlServer) |

 These packages are intentionally lightweight.
-You can add only what you need, keeping your application lean and maintainable:contentReference[oaicite:2]{index=2}.
+You can add only what you need, keeping your application lean and maintainable.

 ---